 You can start by setting up an auto deposit to transfer a small amount of money to a dedicated savings account each month.
 As that money grows, it will give you more confidence and help you feel more optimistic that you'll be able to handle a bump in the road without it being a major setback.

 If you still don’t know how to start saving and building an emergency fund, you can read 8 saving challenges to start protecting your future.

 When possible, use your credit cards to pay for things, whether it's online shopping, utility bills or at the supermarket.
 That way, you'll be able to hold onto your cash to use in situations where cards are not accepted.

-If you're going to use a credit card, your best bet is to always fully pay off your balance before it is due.
+If you're going to use a credit card, your best bet is to always fully pay off your balance before it's due.
 This will let you avoid unnecessary charges and continue enjoying your card's interest-free period in the future.

 Depending on your card type, as long as you pay back your debt within 45 days, you won't have to pay any interest.
-With some cards it's even better: the HSBC VISA Platinum Credit Card and the HSBC VISA Cash Back Credit Cards both have a 0% interest period of up to 55 days.
+With some cards it's even better: the HSBC Visa Platinum Credit Card, the HSBC Visa Cash Back Credit Card, and the HSBC TravelOne all have a 0% interest period of up to 55 days.

 Credit card instalment plan